Control of field- and current-driven magnetic domain wall motion by exchange-bias in Cr2O3/Co/Pt trilayers: Sample fabrication and experimental setup

 To set the exchange bias direction, the sample was placed on a heating stage and field cooled from $T=320$~K to room temperature in a magnetic field $H_\text{FC} = 1600 \,\text{Oe}$.
 The shift of the magnetic hysteresis loop opposite to the field cooling direction indicates the presence of negative exchange bias, as illustrated in Fig.~\ref{fig:hysteresis-loops}(c)-(f), in agreement with previous reports in similar systems \cite{A582-Shiratsuchi-PRL2012, A584-Lim-JMM2009, A520-Nozaki2012-IEEE}.
-The Néel temperature was estimated as the minimum field-cooling temperature required to erase the exchange bias, $T_\text{N}=320$~K. The increase of $T_\text{N}$ with respect to the bulk value of 307~K \cite{A465-Dho-PRB2005} is attributed to the compressive strain of Cr$_2$O$_3$(0001) on Al$_2$O$_3$(0001) \cite{A556-Veremchuk2022-NanoSmall}.
+The Néel temperature was estimated as the minimum field-cooling temperature required to erase the exchange bias, $T_\text{N}=320$~K (see Appendix~\ref{appendix:coercive-EB-versus-T}).
+The increase of $T_\text{N}$ with respect to the bulk value of 307~K (Ref.~\onlinecite{A465-Dho-PRB2005}) is attributed to the compressive strain of Cr$_2$O$_3$(0001) grown on Al$_2$O$_3$(0001), as discussed in Appendix~\ref{appendix:coercive-EB-versus-T} and Ref.~\onlinecite{A556-Veremchuk2022-NanoSmall}.
 Local reorientation of the exchange bias along the racetrack is also possible via current-induced Joule heating.
 For this purpose, we employed a direct current of $j = 0.5\times 10^{12} \; \text{A/m}^2$ in a field of $H_\text{FC} = 1600 \,\text{Oe}$.
 This technique is interesting for applications where the heat can be generated only locally, which is more energy-efficient than heating the whole sample \cite{A338-Lin2019, A351-Kim2019}.
-Experiments performed for both positive and negative current polarities showed that the the exchange bias is determined by the external magnetic field and that there is no significant effect of the spin-orbit torques, unlike in other AFM systems with higher $T_\text{N}$ \cite{A372-Peng2020, A506-Kang2021, A509-Zhang2021}.
+Experiments performed for both positive and negative current polarities showed that the the exchange bias is determined by the external magnetic field and that there is no significant effect of the spin-orbit torques, unlike in other AFM systems with higher $T_\text{N}$ (Refs.~\onlinecite{A372-Peng2020, A506-Kang2021, A509-Zhang2021}).

 A wide-field magneto-optical Kerr effect microscope (MOKE) in polar configuration was used to image the OOP magnetization component of the Co layer.
 Magnetic contrast was enhanced by taking differential MOKE images, obtained by subtracting from each image a reference image captured in a fully magnetized state.
 Two sets of electromagnets generate the OOP and IP external field.
 Hysteresis loops measured by integrating the MOKE contrast over the racetrack area as a function of the OOP magnetic field $H_\text{z}$ allowed us to evidence the presence of OOP exchange bias after field cooling, as shown in Fig.~\ref{fig:hysteresis-loops}(c).
 For the current-driven DW motion, voltage pulses were injected in a racetrack using a sub-ns pulse generator.
 The impedance matching of the racetrack and pulse generator was achieved by connecting a $50\,\Omega$ resistor in parallel to the device, which reduces back reflection and shortens the pulse rise/fall time.
 We computed the average DW velocity along the racetrack, $v_\text{DW}$, as the total area spanned by the DW displacement divided by the racetrack width and pulse length.